Capture of Mametz: 1914

-On 29 September, French artillery bombarded the area between Mametz, Carnoy and Maricourt, apparently directed by a hidden observer in Montauban and during the evening a German flank guard was put out facing Mametz, in case the French counter-attacked.
+On 29 September, French artillery bombarded the area between Mametz, Carnoy and Maricourt, apparently directed by a hidden observer in Montauban.
+During the evening a German flank guard was put out facing Mametz, in case the French counter-attacked.
 The XIV Reserve Corps had arrived north of the Bavarians on 28 September and advanced down the road from Bapaume to Albert and Amiens, with the 28th Reserve Division advancing south of the road.
 Reserve Infantry Regiment 40 led the advance on 28 September, with orders to reach Fricourt from the area of Mametz the next day.
-The attack succeeded but French counter-attacks by the 26th Infantry Regiment got into Fricourt and stopped the German advance, before eventually being driven out.
-A lull in the fighting occurred and both sides began to dig in haphazardly, where the opposing lines had stopped moving, which was not always on easily defended ground.
+The attack succeeded but French counter-attacks by the 26th Infantry Regiment got into Fricourt and stopped the German advance before being driven out.
+A lull in the fighting occurred and both sides began to dig in haphazardly where the opposing lines had stopped moving, which was not always on easily defended ground.
 The lull ended towards the end of the year, with French attacks at Mametz, Fricourt and Ovillers from 17 to 21 December, which were costly for both sides, French losses being 400–500 men killed and 1,200 prisoners being taken.
 A local truce, between Montauban and Mametz, allowed the French to recover their wounded.